Berzeg/suspended-list/README.md

 ]
 ```

-The suspended list would be able to arrange the items in an order that respects all of the above rules, if none of the rules conflict each other.
+The suspended list would be able to arrange the items in an order that respects all of the above rules, if none of the rules with conflict each other.
 Some tasks may have no associated rules and may be placed wherever we want.

 ## The `SuspendedList` Class

 #### <a id="suspended-list-constructor"></a> constructor(serializer = identity)

-  - `serializer` {Function} - A method that take a list itemas an input and outputs a unique string for each item.
-This defaults to an identity function (a function that returns the input as an output).
+  - `serializer` {Function} - A method that take a list items as an input and outputs a unique string for each item.
+This defaults to an identity function (a function that returns the input argument as an output).

 #### <a id="suspended-list-length"></a> length